WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 ### `wp-on-document`

 > [!NOTE]
-> Consider using the more performant `wp-on-document-async` instead (below) if your directive code does not need synchronous access to the event object.
+> Consider using the more performant [`wp-on-document-async`](#wp-on-document-async) instead if your directive code does not need synchronous access to the event object.
+If synchronous access is required, consider implementing an [async action](#async-actions) which yields to the main thread after calling the synchronous API.

 This directive allows you to attach global document events like `scroll`, `mousemove`, and `keydown` and then execute a defined callback when those happen.